kghose/kghose.github.io/linux-tips/thinkpads.md

 size) and sturdy.
 Nothing wobbles.
 All the parts fit together precisely.
 And of course, it has that matte black semi-rubberized grip that I personally like.

+I like the keyboard, perhaps even more than the X220's one because it is quiet and feels good to type on.
+I even

-The keyboard sits in between the extremely clacky X220 and whatever abomination Apple uses and I like it.
-The keys are quiet and travel enough.
-(The MacBook keys are somehow simultaneously noisy, spongy, and feel like the world's shallowest popits)
+(Here we take a swipe at whatever abomination Apple puts on their machines: somehow simultaneously noisy, spongy, and feel like the world's shallowest popits)

 I have the lowest end i5 (Intel) version and it works just fine browsing, writing and compiling code.
 It's also very power thrifty, barely breaking 5W and